-While SRP is not required to consolidate any VIE as of April 30, 2022 or 2021, it held variable interests in certain VIEs as described below.
+While SRP is not required to consolidate any VIE as of April 30, 2023 or 2022, it held variable interests in certain VIEs as described below.

 The District has entered into various long-term power purchase agreements with renewable energy generation facilities that extend for periods of 20 to 30 years.
 The District receives the power and renewable energy credits from these facilities.
-The capacity of all the facilities combined is approximately 298 MW.
-The amounts that the District paid to these projects were \$119.0 million and \$112.1 million for fiscal years 2022 and 2021respectively.
+The capacity of all these facilities combined is approximately 298 MW.
+The amounts that the District paid to these projects were \$125.1 million and \$119.0 million for fiscal years 2023 and 2022, respectively.
 With the exception of projects for which the District is obligated to pay operating and maintenance expenses, the District is obligated to pay only for actual energy delivered and will have no obligation with respect to any facilities that do not start commercial operations.
 Some of these agreements include a price adjustment clause that will affect the future cost.
 While certain of these agreements provide a minimum production or performance guarantee, the District considers all production-based payments from renewable fuel source facilities to be contingent on future production of the facility.
 Therefore, even though certain of these agreements may be considered finance leases, SRP has not recorded a finance lease obligation for guaranteed minimum lease payments due to the contingent nature of such payments.
 The District has concluded that it is not the primary beneficiary of these VIEs since it does not control operations and maintenance, which it believes are the primary activities that most significantly affect the economic activities of the entity.

 The District is a part owner of a limited liability company (LLC) formed during fiscal year 2010 to market long-term water storage credits.
-The District received net capital distributions of \$3.3 million and made net capital contributions of \$2.3 million in fiscal years 2022 and 2021, respectively.
-The District's investment in the LLC was \$5.8 million and \$8.8 million as of April 30, 2022 and 2021, respectively.
+The District did not make capital contributions nor receive capital distributions in fiscal year 2023.
+In fiscal year 2022, the District received net capital distributions of \$3.3 million.
+The District's investment in the LLC was \$6.1 million and \$5.8 million as of April 30, 2023 and 2022, respectively.
 The District accounts for its investment in the LLC as an equity method investment within non-utility property and other investments in the accompanying Combined Balance Sheets.
 The District has a future maximum exposure up to a \$25.0 million contribution limit.
 The primary risks associated with this VIE relate to the marketing of the water storage credits.
 The District has concluded that it is not the primary beneficiary of this VIE since it does not have power to direct the activities related to the marketing of the long-term water storage credits, which it believes are the primary activities that most significantly affect the economic activities of the entity.